Snacking between meals

-Snacking between meals: why it happens and what you can do about it
+Why it happens, and what you can do about it

-Snacking between meals is one of the most common eating habits, but for many people, it can feel like an obstacle to weight loss, appetite control, or simply feeling in tune with their body.
+Snacking between meals is one of the most common eating habits, but for many people, it is an obstacle to weight loss, appetite control, and simply prevents them from feeling in tune with their body.

 While some snacks are harmless (or even helpful), frequent or mindless snacking may point to deeper issues with hunger, stress, or eating patterns.
 If you’re wondering why you’re always reaching for something to eat, and how to stop, this guide will help.